 Congratulations!
 You are now a cord cutter!

 That’s it—you have successfully set yourself up as a cord cutter.
 All you need to do now is call your cable TV provider and cancel your cable TV!
-Make sure it puts you on its do not call list so it doesn’t call you every day for years to come.
+Make sure they put you on their do not call list so they don’t call you every day for years to come.
 You can find out how to be put on a do not call list at your old cable company by clicking HERE.

-Remember to take a look at our guide on how to avoid the 3 most common mistakes people make when they cut the cord.
+Remember to take a look at our guide on how to avoid the three most common mistakes people make when they cut the cord.

 Need cord cutting tech support?
-Join our new Cord Cutting Tech Support Facebook Group for help.
+Join our Cord Cutting Tech Support Facebook Group for help.